himanshu888-art/Credit-Card-Fraud-Detection/README.md

 **Key Functionalities**

 Machine Learning Algorithms: Explore and experiment with various supervised learning algorithms often employed in fraud detection, such as:

+**note**: you can apply different machine learning models to check which algoithms is best suitable, so here I use logistics but you can try below algorithms too.

 Logistic Regression: A linear model effective for binary classification tasks.
 Support Vector Machines (SVMs): Efficiently categorize data points, offering strong performance with high-dimensional features.
 Random Forests: Ensemble models that combine multiple decision trees for improved accuracy and generalization.